Pixie Geldof

-Little Pixie Geldof (born 17 September 1990) is an English model and singer.
-She is the third daughter of Bob Geldof and Paula Yates.
+Little Pixie Geldof (born 17 September 1990) is an English-born model and singer.
+She is the third daughter of Irish musician Bob Geldof and Paula Yates.

 Early life

-Geldof is the third daughter of Bob Geldof and Paula Yates.
+Geldof is the third daughter of Irish musician Bob Geldof and Paula Yates.
 She is also the biological granddaughter of Hughie Green.
-Pixie had two sisters, Fifi Trixibelle Geldof (born 1983) and Peaches Geldof (1989–2014), and has a half-sister, Heavenly Hiraani Tiger Lily Hutchence Geldof (born 1996), from her mother's relationship with INXS frontman Michael Hutchence.
+Pixie had two sisters, Fifi Trixibelle Geldof (born 1983) and Peaches Geldof (1989–2014), and has a half-sister, Heavenly Hiraani Tiger Lily Hutchence-Geldof (born 1996), from her mother's relationship with INXS frontman Michael Hutchence.
 Her great-grandmother was Jewish.

 Career

 Modelling

 Her first magazine cover modelling appearance was for Tatler in 2008.
 She has also been the face of advertising campaigns for Levi's, Diesel, Henry Holland, Razzle, Agent Provocateur, Loewe and Pringle of Scotland, as well as modelling for Vivienne Westwood, Luella and Jeremy Scott.
 She modelled for Debenhams in 2010.

 Music

 Geldof is the lead singer of the band Violet, who released their first single in May 2012.
 She was scheduled to DJ at the 2014 Coachella in April but cancelled it due to the death of her sister.

 She released her first album I'm Yours in November 2016.
 It was recorded in Los Angeles and produced by Tony Hoffer.